 Birds and small mammals forage for insects and seeds in grassland, and use it as shelter and cover.
 In turn these attract birds of prey.

 are relatively poor in plant diversity they are important for birds and invertebrates.
-The same is true for purple moor-grass and rush pasture.
+The same is true for Rush Pasture.

-Although amenity grasslands are not priorities for conservation in the usual sense. they can be managed to benefit biodiversity.
+Amenity Grasslands and Verges are not priorities for conservation in the usual sense, but they can be managed to benefit biodiversity.
 They are therefore included in this local Biodiversity Action Plan.